Book Review - Part 1

 Using her native tongue Tumbuka, where English fails to give full meaning, she explains her lineage and personalizes Zambia’s fate under both colonial and post independence governance.
 What emerges is picture endemic in all of Africa, that the colonizers, as do multi national investors now, only needed the collusion of a few rulers to gain unfettered access to Africa’s wealth of natural resources.

-The lives of rural Zambians have in large part been the melting pot of western ideals and local interests; dating back to a time when colonial masters imposed head taxes on poor villagers, to force them into mining labor.
+The lives of rural Zambians have in large part been the melting pot of the conflict between western ideals and local interests; dating back to a time when colonial masters imposed head taxes on poor villagers, to force them into mining labor.

 The central question now, as then is -

 What is the best way to bring their daily lives within the norms of 21st century livelihood?

 That is at the heart of this book and “Dead Aid” by Dambisa Moyo - is the answer simply curbing exploitation by western entities or a complete stemming of theft and waste of public funds by corrupt governments?

 Zindaba would like to start from the genesis of western involvement in Africa, she wants a meeting or indaba with agents of the principals from the 1884 Berlin meeting.
 The outcome of that meeting set in motion the colonization of Africa.
 She would like to call back the hand of time and reset the terms of western engagements in Africa ; demand restitution for plundered resources.